mozilla/addon-sdk/cfx/README.md

   Required `options` object:
   {
-    xpiPath: "string" // Absolute path to the xpi we want to build
-    templatePath: "string" // Absolute path to the temaplate folder.
+    "xpi-path": "string" // Absolute path to the xpi we want to build "template-path": "string" // Absolute path to the temaplate folder.
                            // All files from this folder are going to be
                            // written in the xpi
-    installRdf: "string" // Content of the `install.rdf` to write in the xpi
+    "install-rdf": "string" // Content of the `install.rdf` to write in the xpi "harness-options": {
-    harnessOptions: {
-      icon: "string"   // Absolute path the the default icon to use for this addon
-      icon64: "string" // Same thing, but for a 64px version of it
-      packages: {      // A dictionnary of packages. keys are packages names
+      "icon": "string"   // Absolute path the the default icon for this addon "icon64": "string" // Same thing, but for a 64px version of it "packages": {      // A dictionnary of packages. keys are packages names
                          // Values are another dictionnary with packages section
                          // folders.
 These folders are written into `resources`
                          // directory in the xpi
         "api-utils": { // package name
           "test": section, // section name => absolute path to it "lib": section
         }
       },
-      locale: { // A dictionnary of available locales for this addon
+      "locale": { // A dictionnary of available locales for this addon
                   // keys are language code and values are another dictionnary
                   // with all translated strings
-        "en-US": { // language code
+        "en-US": {// language code
           "key": "translation" // key to translate => translated key }
       }
-      // All these `harnessOptions` attributes are used to build the xpi
+      // All these `harness-options` attributes are used to build the xpi
       // but you can pass other attributes.
 They will be written into
       // `harness-options.json` at xpi's root folder
     },
-    extraHarnessOptions: "dictionnary" // A set of additional attributes to
+    "extra-harness-options": "dictionnary" // A set of additional attributes to
                                            // write into `harness-options.json`
   }